35 Great Obituary Examples

 Visitation at 10 am and funeral at 11 am Thursday, May 6, 2021, First Free Rockford, 2223 North Mulford Road.
 Please show Cubs colors or logo in your attire, if possible, to honor Dale.
 Blackhawk wear is also acceptable (wink).
 Any memorial gifts can be sent to his widow: Diane Layng, 1105 E. Hosmer St., Loves Park, IL 61111.

-Volunteer obituary examples
+Volunteer and community engagement obituary examples

 Those who volunteer their time to give back to their community are often known and celebrated in their community.
 If volunteering was something your loved one was passionate about, including this in an obituary is usually a good idea, especially if it’s something that meant a lot to them.